piyushbaibhav/stocks-site-using-python/README.md

 # Demo

 If you'd like to see a demo, you can go to the demo folder.
 There I've uploaded some snapshots of the output and one video also.
+I've not deployed this yet cuz idk how to as of now.

 # License